Taoism

 Toyosatomimi no Miko's Taoist clique in Touhou

-In Touhou, Miko hatches a plot where the social elite would have followed Taoism, and the people would have been following Buddhism as a form of social control.
+In Touhou, Miko had hatched a plot where the social elite would have followed Taoism, and the people would have been following Buddhism as a form of social control.
 This might be commentary on the popularity of Taoist practices among the court and the influence that Taoism had on the development of East Asian Buddhism.
 Miko, like Futo, is also a shikaisen.
-Her object of choice is her sword.
-This sword is refered to being a Seven Star Sword.
-In real life, Taoist ritual swords are called with such a name.
-The Seven Stars are a reference to the Big Dipper.
-Okina-sama also has a spellcard refering these ritual swords, suggesting a possible Taoist connection.
-Miko's in turn appearance is a reference to a legend where she could understand ten conversations at once.
+Her object of choice is a sword that is a type of Taoist ritual sword that we will return to later.
+Miko's in-game appearance is a reference to a legend where she could understand ten conversations at once.
 ZUN also wanted to give her a striking, modern appearance because the image of historical prince Shotoku is so established.

 Soga no Tojiko is a failed shikaisen, whose attempt at reaching immortality was foiled by Futo.
 The Mononobes and Sogas were historically enemies, so this reflects the real history of conflict.
 Her powers of thunder are partly a reference to a type of Taoist exorcism known as Thunder Rites.
 The idea that vengeful spirits can cause thunder is also present in Japanese culture.
 She's an example of ZUN finding parallels in ideas from different traditions.

 Seiga Kaku is the teacher of the Taoist clique.
 She is described as being a ”wicked hermit” who practices a self-centered, sociopathic interpretation of Taoism.
 There have indeed been some very individualistic, even anarchistic interpretations of Taoism.
 The idea of spiritually powerful hermits is a prominent idea in Chinese culture.
-Many Taoist mystics historically secluded themselves to minimize external interference and to be closer to nature.
+There is a strand of Taoist thought which sees almost all human activity taking place within the context of an organized society as complicating and corrupting.
+The world of humanity is filled with all kinds of desires, distractions and temptations which can drain one's energies.
+Many Taoist mystics thus historically secluded themselves to minimize external interference and to be closer to nature, and over time a system Taoist monasteries formed.
+In some Taoist traditions Laozi himself is seen as having been a hermit.

 It's impossible to speak of Seiga's presence in Touhou without speaking of Miyako Yoshika, who is Seiga's servant and a jiang shi.
 The jiang shi are a type of Chinese zombie.
 While the Taoist clique outside of Seiga at the very least tolerates her presence, real life Taoist religious institutions dread the undead so much that jiang shi cosplayers are not allowed on temple premises.